-Personnel handling explosive release and ejector units, as fitted to the inboard pylons on this aircraft, should be conversant with the safety precautions detailed in A.P.1664E, Vol.1, Part 1, Chap.1.
-During loading/unloading the radio installations are not to be operated.
+Personnel handling explosive release and ejector units, as fitted to the inboard pylons on this aircraft, should be conversant with the safety precautions detailed in A.P.1664E, Vol. 1, Part 1, Chap.
+1.

 31. Prior to fitting the 230 gal drop tanks, the spigot bushes on the pylon must be checked for excessive wear.
 If the measurement across the worn portion of the rear bush or across the minor axis of the front bush exceeds 0.525 in. the bush should be replaced.